PycmShoma/TWRP_Mods/README.md

 Link to Google Drive folder with:
 - Mod recovery image
-- Original recovery IMAGE for restoring if you don't like this mods
+- Original recovery image for restoring if you don't like this mods
 - Zip package for apply theme with mods

 Download theme zip package move along the path Internal Storage /sdcard/TWRP/theme/ui.zip and rebooting recovery or reload theme